specta-rs/tauri2/README.md

 | specta2 | Unsupported.
 Upgrade to Tauri2  | Via 'specta' feature on  `tauri` |

 Previously Specta had a `tauri` feature on `specta` for functions support.
 This function support is what powers Tauri Specta.

-Coming soon...

-## Tauri Specta

-> [!WARNING]
-> We are waiting on Tauri v2 + Specta v2 support to be resolved before we can support this.

-Coming soon...

 ## FAQ?